Wolverines return to Mount Rainier National Park after 100-year absence

-WASHINGTON — There appear to be some new residents calling Mount Rainier National Park home.
+WASHINGTON — Mount Rainier National Park has some rare new residents this summer.

 For the first time in over a century, scientists said they discovered the first reproductive female wolverine and her two offspring, called kits, in the park.

-Wolverines are members of the weasel family and incredibly rare in Washington and the rest of the lower 48 states.
+Wolverines are members of the weasel family and are incredibly rare in Washington and the rest of the lower 48 states.
+Washington Fish and Wildlife estimates there are only about 20 in the state.

 Researchers installed camera stations in 2018 designed to photograph and identify wolverines by their distinct chest blazes.
 The NPS said the pattern on the animal’s chest is unique enough to individually identify the wolverines.
 The cameras are also designed to show if a female wolverine is lactating, which is how the wolverine recently discovered in the park was identified as a nursing female.